V1Interactive/FreeformTools/README.md

 All export properties only act on a duplicate of the skeleton that is baked from the existing character animation, so that the export process never modifies your character animation.

-#### Perforce Integration
-To fit studio needs, the tools come with Perforce integrations using the C# Perforce API.
-Test